LaurentRDC/crystals/docs/guide.rst

 The :class:`Crystal` Class
 ==========================

 Handling crystal models is the main feature of the :mod:`crystals` library.
+This is done through the :class:`Crystal` class, a representation of a crystal including unit cell atoms, lattice parameters, and other goodies.

+Since working with :class:`Crystal`s is so important, there are many ways to construct them.

 Constructing a :class:`Crystal` object
 --------------------------------------